Drake

 Exceptions

-std::exceptionif this frame F is a Frame that does not have a fixed offset in the body frame B (i.e., R_BF is not constant).
+std::exceptionif this frame F is a Frame that does not have a fixed offset in the link frame L (i.e., R_LF is not constant).

 Reimplemented in RigidBodyFrame< T >, and RigidBodyFrame< double >.